 A clutch kit is not ideal for this riding style, as it won’t give you the necessary belt grip.

-Even with stock tires, you may benefit from a gear reduction as even the low range gearing is a bit high for rock crawling on most ATVs.
+You may benefit from a gear reduction even with stock tires, as even the low-range gearing is a bit high for rock crawling on most ATVs.

 With a gear reduction kit, you will allow the stock clutches to operate where it performs best, even at slower speeds.
 It will take some of the load off the clutch and belt, making it easier to turn tires, axles, etc.

-- Portal gearboxes mounted to each wheel.
-This option is likely the best for those that ride slow.
+• Portal gearboxes, one for each wheel.
+This option is likely the best for those that ride slowly.

 Check this video by Hunterworks Inc to learn more about the difference between clutch kits and gear reduction kits.